Cars, storefronts damaged in manhole explosion in Midtown

-The call came in around 4:30 a.m. for the fire at East 57th Street and 1st Avenue.
+The call came in around 4:30 a.m. for multiple manhole fires at East 57th Street and 1st Avenue.

-ConEd said the fire caused some damage to cars and store fronts.
+The FDNY arrived and said the situation seemed to be under control, but just after 7:30 a.m., one of the manholes had an explosion.

-One worker was injured and was taken to the hospital for evaluation.
+Firefighters said there were several power outages on 56th Street between 1st and 2nd avenues with rising carbon monoxide levels in various buildings.

 MORE NEWS: Chinatown stabbing suspect never saw victim's face, law enforcement official tells ABC News